Human-Gechi/AgentWatch/README.md

 print(result.goal_drift)          # True if agent is off-task
 ```

-When confidence drops below your threshold, AgentWatch fires an alert and holds the next action — before it causes damage.
+When confidence drops below your threshold, AgentWatch holds the next
+action and fires an alert.
+Not after the damage.
+Before it.

 ---